Pankhuri1804/IPL/README.md

 # IPL
 To access the running application:
-1. Please import the postman export to your machine.
+1. Please import the postman export to your machine<IPL.postman_collection.json>.
 2. Open the imported collection and see all the API’s.
 3. Hit all of them to get the results.